IdioGuarino/XAI2CSI/README.md

+This repository is part of the paper:

-# *XAI2CSI: Bridging CSI and eXplainable AI for Human Activity Recognition*
+# *XAI2CSI: Interpreting CSI with eXplainable AI for Human Activity Recognition*

+The code will be released after the paper is accepted.